2021-2023 Human Genetics Scholars

 2019-2021 Human Genetics Scholars

-Dr. Paola Giusti-Rodríguez is currently an Assistant Professor in the Department of Genetics at the University of North Carolina at Chapel Hill.
+Dr. Paola Giusti-Rodríguez is currently an Assistant Professor at the University of Florida.
+She previously held a position as a Research Assistant Professor in the Department of Genetics at the University of North Carolina at Chapel Hill.
 Paola grew up in San Juan, Puerto Rico, where she completed her undergraduate studies at the University of Puerto Rico.
 Paola has a Ph.D. from Harvard University, where her dissertation focused on the molecular basis of neurodegeneration.
 Her postdoctoral work was done at UNC, studying antipsychotic pharmacogenomics.
 Paola is applying functional genomics to gain mechanistic insight onto psychiatric disorders as part of a K01 award.
 She is committed to the diversification of psychiatric genomics studies through collaborations.

 Genomic Medicine Fellow